BugSplat-Git/bugsplat-ng/README.md

 ## 🧑‍💻 Contributing

-BugSplat loves open source software!
+BugSplat loves open-source software!
 If you have suggestions on how we can improve this integration, please reach out to support@bugsplat.com, create an [issue](https://github.com/BugSplat-Git/bugsplat-ng/issues) in our [GitHub repo](https://github.com/BugSplat-Git/bugsplat-ng) or send us a [pull request](https://github.com/BugSplat-Git/bugsplat-ng/pulls).

 With ❤️,